DaoCloud/DaoCloud-docs/docs/en/docs/mspider/install/istio-update.md

 When a newer Istio version is available in the system image repository, an exclamation mark icon will appear on the upgradable mesh card in the `Mesh List`.
 Click the `Upgrade Now` button to enter the upgrade wizard.

-The Istio upgrade wizard includes three steps: `Select Target Version`, `Environment Detection`, and `Execute Upgrade`.
+The Istio upgrade wizard includes three steps: `Select Target Version`, `Environment Check`, and `Execute Upgrade`.
 After the upgrade is completed, the mesh can go online immediately.
 The specific steps are as follows:

 1. **Select target version**: Select the version you want to upgrade from the list.
 After the upgrade, you will not be able to roll back to a lower version.
 It is recommended to choose carefully.